siddcyber/BhavCopyAutomation/README.md

 9. If you Do not need the python scripts then delete and use only the exe files as they are the executable version of the python script

+10. If you want the program to start with startup then click on "download on system startup" in the BhavCopyAutoSettings.exe